 The Affordable Care Act (ACA)

-Tennessee is the only state in the nation that does not receive Disproportionate Sharing Hospital (DSH) payments automatically.
-In my time in congress I have negotiated a compromise that will guarantee DSH allotments for an extend period of time to help the state’s hospitals and community health centers recoup expenses incurred caring for those who cannot afford to pay.
-I believe that Tennessee hospitals deserve the same level of certainty about their DSH allotments that hospitals throughout the United States have and I will continue to fighting for our hospitals in a bipartisan fashion to bring funds that will help keep hospitals around the state open and that will help provide not only my district 9 constituents but all Memphians and Tennesseans access to the medical care they need.
+I was proud to help negotiate a compromise with the Tennessee Congressional Delegation that will guarantee disproportionate share hospital (DSH) allotments totaling more than $530 million over the next 10 years to help the state’s hospitals and community health centers recoup expenses incurred caring for those who cannot afford to pay.
+Tennessee is the only state in the nation that does not receive DSH allotments automatically.
+I believe that Tennessee hospitals deserve the same level of certainty about their DSH allotments that hospitals throughout the United States have, and I will continue to fighting for our hospitals in a bipartisan fashion to bring funds that will help keep hospitals around the state open and that will help provide all Memphians and Tennesseans access to the medical care they need.

 More on Healthcare